dialogik-tv/dialogiktv-api/README.md

 # The dialogikTV API

-Based on Node.js with Express.js and a MySQL database, this API servers as the main data provider for the dialogikTV frontend webapplication.
+Based on Node.js with Express.js and a sequelized MySQL database, this API servers as the main data provider for the dialogikTV frontend webapplication.

 ## Develop and contribute